varnishcache/varnish-cache/doc/sphinx/whats-new/upgrading-7.6.rst

-When ``varnishd`` runs in a different PID namespace on Linux, typically in a container deployment, ``VSM_NOPID`` must be added to the environment of other containers attaching themselves to ``varnishd``'s environment variable.
+When ``varnishd`` runs in a different PID namespace on Linux, typically in a container deployment, ``VSM_NOPID`` must be added to the environment of other containers running programs attaching themselves to ``varnishd``'s shared memory.
 This will otherwise fail liveness checks performed by VSM consumers.

 Noteworthy changes when upgrading varnishd
 ==========================================